Milestone 03: The MLP Revival (1986)

 After training, reshape the first hidden layer’s weights into image-sized patches and visualize them.
 You will see edge detectors — horizontal, vertical, diagonal strokes.
 Nobody wrote those filters.
 The network discovered them because edges happen to be useful for telling digits apart.

 This is representation learning: the model invents its own features from data instead of waiting for an expert to hand-design them.
-Combined with the universal approximation result — one hidden layer plus a nonlinearity can approximate any continuous function — this is why a stack of Linear and ReLU layers is enough to attack MNIST in the first place.
+Combined with the universal approximation result — one hidden layer plus a nonlinearity can approximate any continuous function — this is why a stack of Linear and ReLU layers can move from XOR to image classification.

 Your ~100 lines of TinyTorch just replicated the breakthrough that ended the first AI winter.